killswitch-GUI/IsDebuggerPresent/README.md

-# IsDebuggerPresent

 Recently I got an itch to revisit some necessary sandbox and anti-reversing techniques.
 While these often are overlooked for Red Teamers, they can play a valuable part in what you code branches too in the event of a debugger or VM.
 After all knowing we may have been exposed may be critical to the covert operation your trying to run?

 I decided that comparing three excellent debugger check TTPs would be of interest and the research could probably benefit some.
-I know recently this area is of great importance for initial access.
-I would find interest in the ability to alert on IR actions and potentially beacon out with maybe a magic packet etc. Nothing necessarily new, but nice to have on you initial access implant, loader, or even persistence.
+I know recently for myself this area is of great importance for initial access and the success of the operation.
+I find interest in the ability to alert on IR actions and potentially beacon out with maybe a magic packet or some other TTP to ID that we have burnt :(.
+Nothing necessarily new, but nice to have on you initial access implant, loader, or even persistence.

 TL;DR: https://github.com/killswitch-GUI/IsDebuggerPresent